 History of the Rock of Cashel: Once the seat of Munster kings, the Rock of Cashel was given to the Church in the 12th century.
 The Rock of Cashel is believed to be the place where St. Patrick converted the King of the Kings of Munster to Christianity by using a shamrock.
 Its religious and royal history marks it as one of the most spiritual and iconic castles in Ireland.

-Top-rated Rock of Cashel Tour:
+🔥 Top-rated Tour Rock of Cashel

 - Explore 3 iconic Irish sites on a day tour from Dublin.
 Embark on the ultimate Irish castle tour, ticking off three must-see castles on our list: kiss the famous stone at Blarney Castle, explore the historic Cahir Castle, and discover the majestic Rock of Cashel – it doesn’t get better that this!